-Welcome to Integrated Medical Training (IMT) in Yorkshire and the Humber!
+Welcome to Internal Medicine Training (IMT) in Yorkshire and the Humber!

 We think Yorkshire and the Humber is a fantastic place to start your medical training due to its fantastic mix of world leading hospitals, forward thinking training programme with years of experience of incorporating simulation, highly developed trainee engagement programme and the wonderful opportunities outside of work in both our major cities and beautiful countryside with the east coast on one side and pennines on the other!
 We strongly support less than full time training in the region and have a nationally leading approach towards this (under "How Your School Works" above).
 Our significant investment over the last few years in PACES preparation has meant we're the only region in England to have a continuous year on year improvement in our MRCP (UK) pass rate by the end of IMT2 since data collection started in 2013/14 (MRCPUK Data, November 2017)!